Morrizzzzz/python-ecology-lesson/episodes/00-before-we-start.md

   Data analysis written as a Python script can be reproduced on any platform.
 Moreover, if you collect more or correct existing data, you can quickly re-run your analysis!

-  An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing Python will give you an edge with these requirements.
+  An increasing number of academic journals and funding agencies expect analyses to be reproducible.
+Also when you are working as a GIS expert you do not want to rerun your models over and over again by clicking on certain buttons and tools.
+  In addition, once you learn the python ecosystem you will notice that you can integrate all kind of data analysis and methods from other domains allowing you really boost your analysis and data processing toolbox.
+  Knowing Python will give you an edge with these requirements and opens a world of opportunities.

 - **Versatility:**
   Python is a versatile language that integrates with many existing applications to enable something